 8. Body Weight Triceps Extensions

-If you’ve been fortunate to make it this far through, this exercise might just end things for you a bit prematurely.
+If you’ve been fortunate to make it this far though, this exercise might just end things for you a bit prematurely.

 - Grab hold of a fixed bar so that your body extends at an incline out behind you.